dgaydukov/cert-aws/files/sa.md

 You can also use LBR (Latency Based Routing), in case you have aws resources in multiple regions, route53 will redirect users to region with lowest latency.
 With Route53 you can also have private DNS name within your VPC, and such a name would be unaccesable outside VPC.
 Heath check - a check that requested resource is available.
-DNS Failover - return result only if health check is fine.
+DNS Failover - return result only if health check is fine. routing policy
+* Simple - default policy to link domain to any aws serivce (elb/ec2/beanstalk)
+* Failover - in case one ec2 fail, to redirect traffic to second one
+* Geolocation - redirect traffic based on user location to record set with nearest geographic aws region
+* Geoproximity - you choose region and set bias value, and based on this value region border is drawn then traffic goes according to these drawn by you borders
+* Latency - redirect traffic to the region that provides the lowest latency.
+* Multivalue answer - simple routing policy + healthcheck.
+You can set up to 8 instances, and if first become unavailable traffic goes to random one out of other 7
+* Weighted - 90% of traffic to one ec2, 10 to second